 The .380 ACP is enjoying a very healthy resurgence in this modern age.
-The 380 ACP might be more popular now than when it first came out in the early 20th century.
+The best 380 ACP ammo might be more popular now than when it first came out in the early 20th century.
 Initially designed for use in simple blowback pistols, it really found its stride in the last decade or so thanks to advances in metal alloys and polymers.

 The original steel-frame pistols in .380 ACP were much heavier than modern pistols in the caliber, which is why the .25 ACP and .32 ACP were used; they were the only real way to get a truly micro compact, deep concealment pistol: the tradeoff for pistol weight and dimensions was caliber.